Mathematical Methods for Modern Physics

 Examination

-A list of examination questions is handed out at the end of the course.
-Usually, four questions are taken from this list and they are posed to the student for his discussion.
+A list of examination questions taken from the course topics is given to the student.
+Four questions are taken from this list, and they are posed to the student for discussion.
 The final mark is expressed in thirtieths.

 .